GSometimes/LBB-Capstone/src/projectworksheet.md

 # Little Black Book - Capstone

 Little Black Book is a personal blog/journal that I've made showcasing unique animations and is an ode to one of my instructors who's been a huge support and a mentor to me.
-It'll be a medium for you to house your all of your thoughts, personal and professional.

 # Project Overview

-For my Capstone project I'm going to be building a blog/journal application that utilizes Next.js, D3/SVG Animations, and SCSS to create a unique, visually appealing application.
+For my Capstone project I'm going to be building a blog/journal application that utilizes React, Contentful, and CSS Animations to create a visually appealing application.

 ## Project Links